 Unfortunately, no ad campaign for raising testosterone can avoid the inconvenient biological truth that the effectiveness of the product lies in a zero-sum relation to the body’s natural production of the hormone.
 As Wikipedia reminds us, “The primary functions of the testes are to produce sperm (spermatogenesis) and to produce androgens, primarily testosterone.”
 Put simply, artificially raised levels of testosterone inevitably, and correspondingly, reduce the body’s production of the hormone, slowing testosterone growth in the testes.
 (To offer an analogy with serotonin, a similar medical conundrum faces large numbers of patients on SSRI antidepressants—especially those complaining of “poop-out” after several months of treatment.
 Flooding the brain with artificially raised levels of serotonin also, similarly, reduces the amount of serotonin the brain can produce on its own, a situation that can be hazardous when drug treatment ends and natural levels of the brain messenger are lower even than before treatment.)

-, there are significant gains to be had from some careful comparisons, especially when supposedly quick-fix pharmaceuticals can do a lot more harm than good—to ourselves, our families, and our population.
+To be clear, I understand why men would want to raise their libidos, to enjoy and maintain a regular sex life.
+But as I’ve posted elsewhere, about other advanced cultures treating health and medical issues quite differently than we do, there are significant gains to be had from some careful comparisons, especially when supposedly quick-fix pharmaceuticals can do a lot more harm than good—to ourselves, our families, and our population.

-In Peru, Brazil, and Colombia, you won’t find nightly ad campaigns for men with “Low T,” but you will find men of all ages talking and joking openly about the pleasures they have with a wealth of natural aphrodisiacs available in those countries (and now ours, thanks to the Web), from acai, algarrobina, and catuaba, to figs, ginger, guarana, maca, and pomegranate juice (also rich in antioxidants), to—less exotically—egg white, garlic, scallops, pine nuts, pineapple, and, well, countless more delicious foods, especially those containing trace elements of zinc.
+In Peru, Brazil, and Colombia, you won’t find nightly ad campaigns for men with “Low T,” but you will find men of all ages talking and joking openly about the pleasures they have with a wealth of natural aphrodisiacs available in those countries (and now ours, thanks to the Internet), from acai, algarrobina, and catuaba, to figs, ginger, guarana, maca, and pomegranate juice (also rich in antioxidants), to—less exotically—egg white, garlic, scallops, pine nuts, pineapple, and, well, countless more delicious foods, especially those containing trace elements of zinc.
 That's even ignoring the well-known benefits to the libido of exercise.
 The salsa from a traditional Peruvian ceviche is locally dubbed leche de tigre, or “tiger’s milk,” because of its potency, but even humble oatmeal, soy, and root vegetables play their part.

 My point?
 Don’t for a moment imagine that treatment options are limited to products that greatly increase your risk of getting prostate cancer and a litany of other nasty side effects.
-Listen to the medical hazards detailed in the ads themselves, and ask yourself and your doctor if it’s really worth putting yourself at such risk—especially when nature offers so many other inexpensive, healthful, and broadly delicious alternatives.
+Listen to the medical hazards detailed at great length in the ads themselves, and ask yourself and your doctor if it’s really worth putting yourself at such risk—especially when nature offers so many inexpensive, healthful, and broadly delicious alternatives.